JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q157211" title="geranium" aliases="Geranium">
 <param ve-entity eid="Q146118" title="pelargonium" aliases="Pelargonium">
 <param ve-entity eid="Q18083598" title="Pelargonium inquinans">
 However, you might be surprised to learn that the scarlet flower with which Dickens was so enamored was not a member of the genus _Geranium_.
 In fact, it belonged to an altogether different one called _Pelargonium_.[^ref4] The two genera have been embroiled in a long history of taxonomic confusion, which dates back to the late seventeenth century.
 As the debate over how to classify pelargoniums roiled in botanical circles of the mid-eighteenth and early nineteenth centuries, its popularity steadily increased, first as a greenhouse exotic and then as a collector’s showpiece.
-Once nurseries made hardy garden varieties available to the masses, in the mid-nineteenth century, the public had grown accustomed to using the common name “geranium” for both types of plants, and for the most part, we continue to do so today.
+By the time that nurseries made hardy garden varieties of the flower available to the masses, in the mid-nineteenth century, the public had grown accustomed to using the common name “geranium” for both plants, and for the most part, we continue to do so today.
 <param ve-image fit="contain" primary url="https://ia800901.us.archive.org/BookReader/BookReaderImages.php?id=illustriertegart08cour&itemPath=%2F4%2Fitems%2Fillustriertegart08cour&server=ia800901.us.archive.org&page=n118_w1253" title="Charles Dickens grew 'Miss Pollock' pelargoniums in pots at Gad's Hill Place, _Pelargonium zonale foliis variegatis.
 Miss Pollock (E. G. Henderson)_,_Illustrirte Garten-Zeitung_, The LuEsther T Mertz Library, the New York Botanical Garden, Biodiversity Heritage Library">
 <param ve-image fit="contain" url="https://ia800901.us.archive.org/BookReader/BookReaderImages.php?id=illustriertegart08cour&itemPath=%2F4%2Fitems%2Fillustriertegart08cour&server=ia800901.us.archive.org&page=n120_w927" title="_Pelargonium zonale foliis variegatis.
 Miss Pollock (E. G. Henderson)_,_Illustrirte Garten-Zeitung_, The LuEsther T Mertz Library, the New York Botanical Garden, Biodiversity Heritage Library">